pmmukh/vault-enterprise-plugin-repro/README.md

 # How to run

 1. Run setup.sh
+1. When it prompts, enter a valid Vault Enterprise license.
 1. When it prompts, run secondary_login_loop.sh, secondary_login_loop_1.sh, secondary_login_loop_2.sh
 1. Press enter to let tune plugin
 1. Observe the login loops no longer succeed, with message "Error writing data to auth/vault-auth-plugin-example/login: context deadline exceeded"